tombraun1216/STATCOM-Workshop-Day-2/README.md

 # STATCORE-Workshop-Day-2
-Data and R code workbooks for Day 2 of STATCOM Workshop
+Data and R code workbooks for Day 2 of STATCORE Workshop